PiscatorX/Skunkworks/Shark_eDNA/README.md

 ```

 We can now start the R console by using ``` R ``` command.
-Once we are in in the R console were can run our install our packages that we need.
+Once we are on the R console were can run our install our packages that we need.
 We can not run R using the console, for example, we can test if dada2 has been installed by running ``` library(dada2) ```

+DADA2 documentation is available from [biconductor](https://bioconductor.org/packages/release/bioc/vignettes/dada2/inst/doc/dada2-intro.html)  and there is also a recommended [tutorial](https://benjjneb.github.io/dada2/tutorial.html) and